 Risks when using drugs

 Sharing needles when using drugs carries a very high risk of infection.
 In this way, HIV can enter the bloodstream directly.
 The virus can survive for several days in traces of blood inside the syringe.
-Sharing spoons, filters and swabs can also lead to transmission of HIV.
 In addition, it is very easy to become infected with hepatitis by sharing needles and other devices.

 Safer use offers very good protection from HIV when using drugs.